ayush-usf/Kaggle-Airline-Data-Analysis/analysis.md

 <a href="images/5_yearwise_delays_cancalltions.png"><img src="images/5_yearwise_delays_cancalltions.png" style="min-width: 800px"></a>

 <br>

+> We realize that 2018 is the year of maximum delays and cancellations

 <br>

-- ### Let us extract Overall Yearwise Cancellations
+## Overall Yearwise Cancellations Count

 |S No.| Year | Cancellations (in thousand) |
 | - | - | - | -